Check Library¶

 Real value checks¶

-For real values exact comparison is often not desired.
-Thus there is a check_equal
+Exact comparison of real values is often not desirable; therefore, there is a variant of check_equal

-The check fails if the absolute difference of the got and expected values are larger than max_diff
+.
+If the absolute difference between the received and expected values is larger than max_diff

 check_equal(0.1, 0.2, max_diff => 0.1); -- Passes